Frequently Asked Questions About Loans

 Can I use a loan for a wedding?

 Personal loans are a common way to fund weddings, and for good reason.
 The average American wedding runs around $30,000, which is a significant outlay for most couples.
-A personal loan offers a fixed rate and a set repayment schedule so you know exactly what you owe and when you will be done paying for it.
+This type of financing offers a fixed rate and a set repayment schedule so you know exactly what you owe and when you will be done paying for it.
 That kind of structure tends to age better than charging it all to a credit card.

 What is the maximum loan amount I can get?

-Loan amounts vary by lender and depend heavily on your financial profile.
-Personal loans typically run from a few hundred dollars to $50,000, though some lenders go higher.
+Loan amounts vary by provider and depend heavily on your financial profile.
+These loans typically range from a few hundred dollars to $50,000, though some providers go higher.
 Your credit score, income, and DTI ratio are the main factors that determine where in that range you land.
 If you need a larger amount, a secured loan backed by an asset may give you access to higher limits.

 What is a good credit score to start with, and how is it calculated?